Iron Dome: Background

 Hezbollah, based in Lebanon, fired rockets into northern Israeli population centers in the 1990s, posing a security challenge for the Israel Defense Forces.
-Israel had floated the idea of its own short-range antimissile system, but U.S. defense officials cautioned that it would be "doomed to fail".
+In the years following Israel's Ministry of Defense's Research and Development department floating the idea of a short-range antimissile system until its later U.S. September 2009 assessment, Iron Dome was met with unanimous skepticism by U.S. defense officials due to their country's cheaper and more accurate (Note: The Phalanx system had a probability of hit of 70–80% compared to the prior to the end of 2007 assessment in the Iron Dome review process of low teens.)
+Vulcan Phalanx system and near-unanimous skepticism by Israeli top counterparts.

 In 2004, the idea for Iron Dome gained momentum with the installation of Brig.
 Gen. Daniel Gold as the head of the research and development bureau of the Israel Defense Forces (IDF).
 Gold was a strong backer of the antimissile project, even skirting army contracting regulations to secure financing.
 He also helped persuade key politicians to support the project.

 During the 2006 Second Lebanon War, approximately 4,000 Hezbollah-fired rockets (the great majority of which were short-range Katyusha rockets) landed in northern Israel, including on Haifa, the country's third largest city.
 The rocket barrage killed 44 Israeli civilians and caused some 250,000 Israeli citizens to evacuate and relocate to other parts of Israel while an estimated 1 million Israelis were confined in or near bomb shelters during the conflict.

 To the south, more than 8,000 projectiles (estimated at 4,000 rockets and 4,000 mortar bombs) were fired indiscriminately into Israel from Gaza between 2000 and 2008, principally by Hamas.
 Almost all of the rockets fired were Qassams launched by 122 mm Grad launchers smuggled into the Gaza Strip, giving longer range than other launch methods.
 Nearly a million Israelis living in the south were within rocket range, posing a serious security threat to the country and its citizens.

 In February 2007, Defense Minister Amir Peretz selected Iron Dome as Israel's defense against this short-range rocket threat.
 Since then, the $210 million system has been developed by Rafael Advanced Defense Systems working jointly with the IDF.

 In May 2021 it was estimated that Palestinian militant groups had an arsenal of about 30,000 rockets and mortar bombs in Gaza, all of which could be potential targets for Iron Dome if fired.
 Range varies widely, and guidance systems are lacking, but accuracy has improved over the years.
-There are estimates of the numbers and types of rockets, and their range and payload.